luweiguo511/BankSwitch/README.md

 13. You could see gatt_configuration.btconf, soc_spi_acc.slcp and readme showed up.

 #### Recap of this step: ####
 In fact, the SOC Empty project will install some software components.
-You could check the "Installed Components" under "Software Components", you will see component like below were installed:
+You could check what has installed via checking the "Installed Components" under "Software Components", you will see component like below were installed:
-- Adanced Configurator -> Bluetooth GATT Configurator
+- Advanced Configurator -> Bluetooth GATT Configurator
 - Bluethooth -> OTA -> AppLoader,
 - Platform -> services->Sleep Timer
 - etc.